shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Crewnecks

 A hackathon isn't complete without awesome swag.
 We provided hackers, mentors, and organizers with color-coded crewnecks.
-Hacker wore navy crewnecks; mentors wore purple and organizers white so that they could be easily located around the event venue.
+Hackers wore navy crewnecks; mentors and organizers wore purple and white, respectively, so that they could be easily located around the event venue.

 <div class="image-set image-set-two" markdown="1">